Meeco/sd-jwt/README.md

   - [ ] e2e test

 - Release:
-  - [ ] Create CommonJS and ESM builds
+  - [x] Create CommonJS and ESM builds
   - [ ] Documentation
   - [ ] Publish on npm

 ## issueSDJWT Example

 The `issueSDJWT` function takes a JWT header, payload, and disclosure frame and returns a compact SD-JWT combined with the disclosures.

-Requires a signer and hasher function to be provided
+As the library is unopinionated when it comes to how you want to deal with cryptographic functions, so it requires a signer and hasher function to be provided.

 ### Basic Usage

 Example Using `jose` lib for signer function & `crypto` for hasher;

 ```js
 import crypto from 'crypto'
 import { SignJWT, importJWK } from 'jose';